-Are you walking on eggshells and feel like anything you say might be misunderstood and set your partner off?
-Have the two of you drifted apart and you feel lonely and disconnected?
-Do you feel hurt and betrayed by something your significant other did?
+You are walking on eggshells and feel like anything you say might be misunderstood and might set your partner off.
+The two of you have drifted apart and you feel lonely and disconnected.
+Or maybe you feel hurt and betrayed because your partner has been unfaithful.
 I work with couples that have reached the end of their rope and are motivated to make things better in their relationship and take control over their life.

 The struggle to accommodate another person’s needs as well as maintain one’s sense of self eventually promotes growth.
 During this process though partners may start to feel controlled or unappreciated.
-As a result they start to disconnect, experience boredom and a general lack of sexual desire.
-This normal process is often misunderstood and If not addressed properly with the help of a professional who is informed about how to help it can lead to unnecessary separation and divorce.
+As a result, they start to disconnect, experience boredom and a general lack of sexual desire.
+This normal process is often misunderstood and if not addressed properly with the help of a professional who is informed about how to help it can lead to an affair or unnecessary separation and divorce.

-Issues that can be explored or addressed in couples counseling are:
+Issues that I can help you explore and address in couples counseling are: